 In the earliest stages of negotiating your lease, it is in your best interest to ensure that only a few conditions are capable of constituting acceptable means of default.
-This lowers the chance that the person renting will fail to uphold their end of the lease.
-You want to ensure this doesn’t happen at all costs.
+This will decrease the probability of the tenant defaulting on the lease.
+You don’t need this to happen.

-When you’re writing letters of intent, try to keep it brief by agreeing with the bigger issues initially and let the lesser issues be resolved at a later time.
+In writing letters of intent, focus on major issues to begin with.
+Many smaller issues will fall in line on their own with this approach.
+If not, you can work them out later.
 The negotiations will become less tense and you will be able to better get an agreement on the more small problems.